salimibrogimov/WebResourceExtractor/README.md

 # WebResourceExtractor

-Simple and lighweight PHP class for dowloading Web pages.
+Simple and lightweight PHP class for downloading Web pages.

 Examples on how to use this class.
 ```